Stacky heights on elliptic curves in characteristic 3: Introduction

 \section{Introduction}

 In this paper, we investigate heights on the compactified moduli stack of elliptic curves in characteristic $3$.
 We show that the notion of stacky height introduced in \cite{ellenbergSZB:heights-on-stacks} does not always recover the classical notion of height.
 Specifically, we show there is no vector bundle whose associated stacky height induces the usual notion of Faltings height for elliptic curves in characteristic $3$.
-Along the way, we take the opportunity to further develop the theory of stacky heights, checking local heights can be computed \'etale locally on the target.

 Throughout this paper, we work over a fixed perfect field $k$ of characteristic $3$.
 Let $\m$ denote the Deligne-Mumford moduli stack of stable elliptic curves over $k$.
 Given a finite field extension $K$ over $k(t)$ and an elliptic curve $E \ra \spec K$, there is a Faltings height on that elliptic curve, which we define as follows. \begin{definition} Given $E \to \spec K$ as above, let $C$ be the regular proper connected curve over $k$ whose generic point is $\spec K$ and let $f: X \ra C$ denote the minimal proper regular model of $E \ra \spec K$.
 The {\em Faltings height of $E$} is given by $\deg f_* \omega_{X/C}$.
 Thinking of $E \ra \spec K$ as a $K$ point of $\m$, given by $x: \spec K \ra \m$, we denote this Faltings height by $\height(x)$. \end{definition} \begin{remark} The Faltings height is also computable by the formula $\frac{1}{12}\deg(\Delta_{X/C})$ where $\Delta_{X/C}$ is the discriminant of the relative elliptic surface, viewed as a section of $H^0(C, f_* \omega_{X/C}^{\otimes 12})$. \end{remark}